You’ve probably heard that goldfish are coldwater fish, but is that true and what exactly does it mean?

 What Can We Take Away About Water Temperature for Goldfish?

-Goldfish care isn’t as simple as many people think, but now you know more about the correct water temperature for your goldfish, you can make sure you’re getting it right and doing best for them.
+Goldfish care isn’t as simple as many people think, but now you know more about the correct water temperature for your goldfish, you can make sure you’re getting it right and doing your best for them.

 Although an aquarium heater isn’t a must-have for a coldwater tank, we’d certainly recommend using one to help maintain a consistent temperature, which will provide a more pleasant and comfortable environment for your fish.